Events explained

 The sf::Event::MouseMoved event is triggered when the mouse moves within the window.

-This event is triggered even if the window doesn't have the focus.
-However, it is triggered only when the mouse moves within the inner area of the window, not when it moves over the titlebar or borders.
+This event is triggered even if the window isn't focused.
+However, it is triggered only when the mouse moves within the inner area of the window, not when it moves over the title bar or borders.

-The member associated to this event is event.mouseMove, it contains the current position of the mouse cursor relatively to the window.
+The member associated with this event is event.mouseMove, it contains the current position of the mouse cursor relative to the window.

 if (event.type == sf::Event::MouseMoved)